moonbuggy/docker-python-musl-wheels/README.md

 These builds should be done standalone, as the sole argument to _build.sh_.
 They will build wheels both with and without shared libraries.

+Data from remote repositories is cached locally for 24 hours, so the output from `check` won't change immediately after building and pushing modules.
+Use `CLEAN_CACHE` (see below) to bypass the cache if necessary.

 ### Build environment
 The build script uses environment variables to determine some behaviour, particularly in regards to what it pushes and pulls to and from Docker Hub.